 Ms. Dietrich is well known for her work in healthcare law, representing medical providers including skilled nursing facilities, assisted living facilities, personal care homes, and private medical practices.
 She assists these clients with a variety of issues, including Medical Assistance-Long Term Care advice and appeals, guardianships, disputes with agents under power of attorney, collections, and Orphan’s Court litigation.
 Ms. Dietrich also assists healthcare clients with drafting policies, Medicare and Medicaid audits and appeals, and HIPAA compliance issues.

 Ms. Dietrich has obtained favorable verdicts for her clients in federal and state bench and jury trials, arbitrations, as well as administrative and regulatory proceedings.

-Ms. Dietrich residents in South Fayette with her husband and two daughters and is a college sports fan.
+Ms. Dietrich resides in South Fayette with her husband and two daughters and is a college sports fan.

 Experience and Representative Matters